cozis/Noja/docs/01_Expressions.md

 my_name = me["name"]; # true
 ```
-When selecting from a map a value associated to a key which was never inserted, "none" is returned:
+When selecting from a map a value associated to a key which was never inserted, `none` is returned:
 ```
 my_map = {1: "one", 3: "three"};
 two = my_map[2]; # none